mesalock-linux/mesapy/sgx/Sgx_App_Enclave/README.md

 >>* Write your function's C interface defition in api.h
 >* Run pypy ./embed.py for generating the corresponed object file.

+* Write your own edl for your ecall function, see sample in Sample directory.

 * Write your own Makefile.
 Based on Makefile provided by Sample code, you can modify the directories for libffi.a and libpypy-c.a

 * Run "make" to generate sgx binary app.